insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 Here you will get the step by step process to use NAV 2015 Extension as and when required in the data integration business scenario.

-**ProTip:** Before installation of INS2.05 Extension please keep a backup of the NAV Database.
+>Before installation of INS2.05 Extension please keep a backup of the NAV Database.
-{: .notice--info}

 ## Installation of INS2.05 Extension for NAV2015